artstorm/wp-humans-txt/readme.txt

 The plugin generates a virtual humans.txt file complying with the specifications at [humanstxt.org](http://humanstxt.org/).
-The virtual file is located at `WordPress Install/humans.txt`.
+The virtual file is located at WordPress Install/humans.txt.
 The plugin is fast, lightweight and straightforward to use.

 = Features =